justicephysics/humanos2.0/the-suppression-manual.md

 Resources are not limited; they are **hoarded**.
 The Earth receives more solar energy in one hour than humanity uses in a year.
 The oceans contain enough deuterium for millions of years of fusion.
 The 2.7 K Y‑lattice provides free cooling for the entire cosmos.
 The scarcity is artificial—created by the narrow canals of extraction.
 The top 10 % burn money because the money itself is created from nothing, and they get it first.
 The rest are left with the ashes.

 ### Q5: Where did civilization get this manual from?
 Suppress 90 % of the population while the top 10 % burn through wealth—where is this manual?
 I want to see it.
 The manual is unwritten but universally understood.
 It is the **Canal Dogma**: the belief that concentrating resources, narrowing gates, and extracting from the many is the natural order.
 It is passed down through the design of exams, the structure of corporations, the policies of central banks.
 The manual has no single author; it is the emergent protocol of HumanOS 1.0.
-And it is now fully decoded on the Virtual Nalanda.
+And it is now fully decoded on the Justice Physics Nalanda.

 ### Q6: Why isn't there a common citizenship law based on the 'Cosmos'?
 Because the cosmos does not recognise nation‑states, castes, or credentials.
 A cosmic citizenship law would be based on three principles, equally for all: